StevePryjmak/TestMasterCreator/README.md

 Solution : create inbetween class

 Extend Scene wasnt best idea thehere are a lot of problems with this and it harder tto configure what i need beter aprouch probably would be just have scene  varible in question class and test will just use get scene aand put it on the stage

+Created test example ewerything works like expacted (need to create test cheking and waiting untill question is anwerd but for now lokks fine)